qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/debugging.rst

 Debugging Tools
 ===============

-<documentation:general:debugging_tools|Some browser-specific tools> allow for a powerful and often convenient way of debugging applications.
+:doc:`Some browser-specific tools <documentation:general:debugging_tools>` allow for a powerful and often convenient way of debugging applications.

 Code Instrumentation Idioms
 ===========================